-A revised draft Plan for Rhodes is now on exhibition
+A revised draft Plan for Rhodes was on public exhibition from 9 December 2018 to 28 February 2019.

 What are the community benefits of the draft Plan?